 At Arrow Junction you will meet the Crown Range Road, the shorter route from Wanaka (see my other post Queenstown to Mount Cook via the Cardrona Road) and the same place is the turn off to Arrowtown.
 Then comes the much photographed Lake Hayes after which you have reached Queenstown.

-For more on Queenstown see my post Queenstown Autumn Walk Photos.
+For more on Queenstown see my post Beautiful New Zealand: Queenstown Walk in Photos.

 More on New Zealand Travel

 This was section number 4 of our New Zealand South Island road trip.
 You will find all other sections on my road trip page: